Thedegreeisalie/Thedegreeisalie.github.io/homework/hw2/task9.md

-# Task 2:
+# Task 9:
- Task: Implement a method/routine that computes and returns the absolute error in the approximation of a number x by another number y.
-Also create an entry for the method in your software manual.
+Task: Write a routine that will generate a symmetric matrix that has real values in all entries of the matrix.
+Add an entry to your for the method you create
 # Proof

 **Routine Name:**          generateSymetricNbyNMatrix